What is 404 Error?

 404 Error vs. 301 Redirect

-A Soft 404 occurs when a server returns a "200 OK" status for a missing page, misleading search engines.
-A true 404 Error correctly signals that the page is unavailable.
+A soft 404 Error occurs when a server returns a 200 OK status for a page that doesn’t exist, while a true 404 Error correctly signals the page is missing.

 Expert Note